-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting was so successful that the City will continue this type of engagement.
+Salt Lake City exceeded its goal of reaching 1,000 residents.
+The top three priorities identified through voting were: Housing Options, Parks & Green Space, and Homeless Services.

-Ten separate public participation events were organized while developing the 2018-19 Action Plan: a series of seven Federal Funding Priorities engagement events, a General Needs Hearing, an opportunity for public service providers to provide feedback on community needs, and a Council Public Hearing.
+Ten separate public participation events were organized while developing the 2019-2020 Action Plan: a series of eight Federal Funding Priorities engagement events, a General Needs Hearing and a Council Public Hearing.

-The Federal Funding Priorities engagement events were held in conjunction with other community events on seven separate occasions between June and November.
-Across the seven events 1,841 residents participated in a prioritization exercises, registering a total of 5,523 votes.
-This was a new strategy for the
+The Federal Funding Priorities engagement events were held in conjunction with other community events on eight separate occasions between May and November.
+Across the eight events 1,322 residents participated in a prioritization exercises, registering a total of 5,523 votes.
+This was a new strategy for the 2017-2018 funding year and